Bolton Wanderers F.C.: Under new ownership (2019–)

 On 28 August, Bolton announced that the club's sale to Football Ventures (Whites) Limited had been completed, with the administrator paying tribute to the Eddie Davies Trust and their legal team, and criticising Ken Anderson who had "used his position as a secured creditor to hamper and frustrate any deal that did not benefit him or suit his purposes."
 Days later, Keith Hill was announced as the new club manager.
 He signed nine players before the transfer deadline closed, and his first win came on 22 October, 2–0 against Bristol Rovers, Bolton's first win in 22 matches.

 On 21 November 2019, Bolton were handed a five-point deduction, suspended for 18 months, and fined £70,000, half of which was suspended for 18 months, for failure to fulfil two fixtures (against Brentford and Doncaster).
 The points would not be deducted if Bolton fulfilled all fixtures during the 18-month period.
 An EFL appeal against what it saw as a "lenient" penalty was rejected by an arbitration panel in January 2020.
 On 9 June 2020, the EFL League One decided to end the 2019–20 season early due to the COVID-19 pandemic, causing bottom club Bolton Wanderers to go down to the fourth tier of English football for the first time since 1988 and only the second time in their history.
 Following relegation, the club announced that Keith Hill and assistant David Flitcroft would leave the club when their contracts expired at the end of June.
 Barrow manager Ian Evatt was appointed Hill's successor on 1 July 2020.
 Despite being in 17th place after 24 matches, Bolton orchestrated an impressive season turnaround under Evatt.
 They completed the 2020–21 League Two season in third place after a 4–1 win against Crawley Town on the final day – enough to secure automatic promotion to League One – and early in the 2021–22 season settled debts with unsecured creditors to remove the threat of a 15-point deduction.

 In January 2022, it was confirmed that the club had received an emergency loan from The Future Fund, a financial support scheme set up during the COVID-19 pandemic.
 This was subsequently converted into shares of the club, with around 8% of shares now owned by the British Business Bank, an economic development bank developed and run by HM Government.

+On 2 April 2023, Bolton won the 2023 EFL Trophy final 4–0 against Plymouth Argyle.
+The following year, Evatt also led Wanderers to the 2024 EFL League One play-off final on 18 May, where they were beaten 2–0 by Oxford United.
+However, Bolton struggled in the 2024–25 season and Evatt left the club in January 2025, being replaced by Steven Schumacher.